-300 – 350ml room temperature water (preferably filtered) sesame seeds to sprinkle on top if desired (I don’t always do this but it looks nice)

-*Variation – Spelt, Buckwheat & Oat option: use 1 cup white spelt flour, 1 cup buckwheat flour or wholemeal flour, and 1/2 cup rolled oats

-Combine the dry ingredients in a large bowl and whisk to combine and aerate.
+300 – 350ml room temperature water (preferably filtered) sesame seeds to sprinkle on top if desired (I don’t always do this but it looks nice) *Gluten-free variation: use 1 cup brown rice flour, 1 cup buckwheat flour, and 1/2 cup tapioca starch Combine the dry ingredients in a large bowl and whisk to combine and aerate.
 Make a well and pour in the starter, oil and 250ml water.
 Use a wooden spoon or spatula (not metal when using sourdough) to mix together and then beat vigorously for half a minute (the beating part is important to incorporate air).
 The mixture will be wet but thick like a cake batter (see video for correct consistency).
 Depending on the flours used and the humidity you may need to add a tablespoon of water at a time to get the right consistency.